Am0rphous/Awesome/Raspberry Pi/README.md

 ## Magic Mirror repos
 - [Alexyak's Camera Module](https://github.com/alexyak/camera) - _The camera module allows you to display a webcamera video feed on your MagicMirror._
+- [MagicMirror-Module-Template]() -This is a module to help developers to start building their own modules for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 - [MM-Remote](https://github.com/Klettner/MM-Remote) - _Android app to control your MagicMirror via smartphone._
 - [MMM-3Day-Forecast](https://github.com/nigel-daniels/MMM-3Day-Forecast) - _MagicMirror 2 module to show detailed 3 day forcast using the Wunderground API._
 - [MMM-AVStock](https://github.com/lavolp3/MMM-AVStock) - _MagicMirror module for displaying stock price with Alphavantage API._